-Housing Authority of the City of Frederick is a Public Housing Agency in Frederick, Maryland that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 16th, 2019, Housing Authority of the City of Frederick has 1 waiting lists that are open now or opening soon.
+Housing Authority of the City of Frederick is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Moderate Rehabilitation, Homeownership, and Housing Opportunities for Persons with AIDS (HOPWA) programs.
+As of November 26th, 2021, Housing Authority of the City of Frederick has 2 waiting lists that are open now or opening soon.

 Housing Authority of the City of Frederick serves Frederick.

-As of the most recent VMS report, Housing Authority of the City of Frederick manages 735 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Housing Authority of the City of Frederick manages 731 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out||Non-Elderly Disabled|